Bítovany: Administrative division

+Geography

+Bítovany is located about 7 km southeast of Chrudim and 16 km south of Pardubice.
+Almost the entire municipal territory lies in an agricultural landscape of the Svitavy Uplands.
+The southernmost part extends into the Iron Mountains and includes the highest point of Bítovany at 315 m above sea level.
+The Ležák Stream flows through the municipality.
+The territory of Bítovany is rich in small fishponds.

 History

 The first written mention of Bítovany is from 1347.

+Demographics

+Transport

+The railway line Pardubice–Havlíčkův Brod passes through the municipal territory, but there is no train station.
+Bítovany is served by the station in neighbouring Zaječice.

 Sights

-The landmark of Bítovany and the oldest building is the Church of Saint Bartholomew.
+The main landmark of Bítovany and the oldest building is the Church of Saint Bartholomew.
 It was first mentioned in 1350 as a Gothic parish church.
-After 1650, baroque modifications were made.
+After 1650, Baroque modifications were made.
 The current neo-Gothic appearance dates from 1883.